0xFireball/Extrasolar/README.md

 # Extrasolar

-Framework for RPC over TCP network
+Framework for easy RPC (Remote Process Communication)

+Extrasolar uses a simple and platform agnostic protocol based on JSON-RPC 2.0.